KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/platforms-windows/index.md

 When the application icon is installed on Linux, a PNG icon such as `48-apps-myapp.png` goes to `${INSTALL_PREFIX}/share/icons/hicolor/48x48/apps/myapp.png`, and an SVG icon goes to `${INSTALL_PREFIX}/share/icons/hicolor/scalable/apps/org.kde.myapp.svg`, where `${INSTALL_PREFIX}` usually stands for `/usr`, `/usr/local` or `~/.local`.
 Note how in the PNGs' case the icon name translates into the path it will have in the filesystem.

+You can read more about installing files in [Building KDE software manually: The install step](/docs/getting-started/building/cmake-build/#install).

-Once the icon is installed in this way, in QML code, it can be called simply with `myapp` or `org.kde.myapp`, as would be called from `QIcon::fromTheme()`.
-This can be used with any QML control that has an `icon.name` property.
+Once the icon is installed in this way, in QML code, it can be called simply with `myapp` or `org.kde.myapp`, as would be called from [QIcon::fromTheme()](doc.qt.io/qt-6/qicon.html#fromTheme).
+This can be used with any QML control that has an [icon.name](https://doc.qt.io/qt-6/qtquickcontrols-icons.html) property.

 Windows has no such standard directory, and installing the icon has no effect; it has to be bundled with the application.
 To do so, the PNG can be sent to its own installation directory using `ecm_add_app_icon()` and a PNG or SVG file can be embedded into the app as a Qt resource file in `ecm_add_qml_module()` or `ecm_target_qml_sources()`.